crestenstclair/crestendotpizza/src/pages/blog/2018-12-04-jsonnet-unit-testing.md

 A quick summary of my new strategy:

 - Use `jest`, and place a `__tests__` folder in my components folder
-- Write a test helper that will emit code a bit like this:
+- Write a test helper that will emit a file that will build the component you are testing with all required parameters:
 ```javascript
 const fileContents =`
     local componentToTest = import '${componentName}.libsonnet';